Local Authority Affordable Purchase Scheme

 How much will my new home cost?

 The price you pay for your new home and the equity share the local authority takes in it are calculated by the local authority.
 This calculation takes into account your maximum mortgage capacity and the minimum price set for the home by the local authority.
 These calculations are done in accordance with regulations.
+The maximum equity share the local authority will take in your home is 40% and the minimum is 5%.

 How do I apply for the Local Authority Affordable Purchase Scheme?

 Each local authority introduces its own affordable housing scheme and manages the application process.
 When homes are available under the scheme they will be advertised on the local authority's website and in a local newspaper.
 The advertisement will include details about the scheme including how and when to apply.
+You apply for affordable homes as they become available and are advertised, there is no central application system.

 What if I bought a home under a previous affordable housing scheme?